Genera1Developer/Project-Auto/SECURITY.md

 - SECURITY-TESTING.md: Describes the security testing that has been performed on the web proxy, including the types of tests performed and the results.
 - SECURITY-UPDATES.md: Tracks security updates and releases for the web proxy, including the version number, release date, and a summary of the changes.
 - SECURITY-TODO.md: Lists any outstanding security tasks or improvements that need to be addressed for the web proxy.
+- SECURITY-LOGS.md (new file): Provides a detailed explanation of the logging process and how it is used for security analysis.
+- SSL-CERTIFICATES.md (new file): Explains how SSL certificates are used to encrypt connections and provides instructions on how to obtain and install an SSL certificate.
 - .github/workflows/security.yml: Defines a GitHub workflow that automates security checks and updates for the web proxy.
-- SECURITY-LOGS.md (new file): Provides a detailed explanation of the logging process and how it is used for security analysis.
+- .github/workflows/ssl.yml (new file): Defines a GitHub workflow that automates SSL certificate renewal and installation.

 **Recommended Security Practices**